Battle of Karbala: Revolt of Mukhtar al-Thaqafi

 Mukhtar was an early settler of Kufa, having arrived in Iraq following its initial conquest by the Muslims.
 He had participated in the failed rebellion of Muslim ibn Aqil, for which he was imprisoned by Ibn Ziyad, before being released after the intervention of Abd Allah ibn Umar.
 Mukhtar then went to Mecca and had a short-lived alliance with Abd Allah ibn al-Zubayr, who had established himself in Mecca in opposition to Yazid.
-After Yazid's death, he returned to Kufa where he advocated revenge against Husayn's killers and the establishment of an Alid caliphate in the name of Husayn's half-brother Muhammad ibn al-Hanafiyya, and declared himself his representative.
+After Yazid's death, he returned to Kufa where he advocated for revenge against Husayn's killers and the establishment of an Alid caliphate in the name of Husayn's half-brother Muhammad ibn al-Hanafiyya, and declared himself as Ibn al-Hanafiyya's representative.

 The defeat of the Tawwabin left the leadership of the Kufan pro-Alids in his hands.
-In October 685, Mukhtar and his supporters, a significant of number of whom consisted of local converts (mawali), overthrew Ibn al-Zubayr's governor and seized Kufa.
-His control extended to most of Iraq and parts of northwestern Iran.
-His attitude towards mawali, whom he awarded many favors and equal status with Arabs, provoked a rebellion by the dissatisfied Arab aristocracy.
-After crushing the rebellion, Mukhtar executed Kufans involved in the killing of Husayn, including Ibn Sa'd and Shemr, while thousands of people fled to Basra.
+In October 685, Mukhtar and his supporters, a significant of number of whom consisted of local converts (mawali), overthrew Ibn al-Zubayr's governor, Abd Allah ibn Muti, and seized control of Kufa.
+His attitude towards the mawali, whom he awarded many favors and equal status to Arabs, provoked a rebellion by the dissatisfied Arab aristocracy.
+After crushing the rebellion, Mukhtar executed the Kufans involved in Husayn's death, including Ibn Sa'd and Shimr, while thousands of people fled to Basra.
 He then sent his general Ibrahim ibn al-Ashtar to fight an approaching Umayyad army, led by Ibn Ziyad, which had been sent to reconquer the province.
 The Umayyad army was routed at the Battle of Khazir in August 686 and Ibn Ziyad was slain.

-Meanwhile, Mukhtar's relations with Ibn al-Zubayr worsened and Kufan refugees in Basra persuaded Mus'ab ibn al-Zubayr, the governor of the city and younger brother of Abd Allah ibn al-Zubayr, to attack Kufa.
-Facing defeat in open battle, Mukhtar and his remaining supporters took refuge in the palace of Kufa and were besieged by Mus'ab.
-Four months later, in April 687, Mukhtar was killed while some 6,000–8,000 of his supporters were executed.
-According to Mohsen Zakeri, Mukhtar's attitude towards mawali was one of the reasons behind his failure, as Kufa was not ready for such "revolutionary measures".
+Meanwhile, Mukhtar's relations with Abd Allah ibn al-Zubayr worsened and the Kufan refugees persuaded Mus'ab ibn al-Zubayr, the governor of Basra and younger brother of Ibn al-Zubayr, to retake control of Kufa.
+After being defeated by Mus'ab in open battle, Mukhtar and his remaining supporters were besieged in the palace of Kufa.
+Four months later, Mukhtar was killed in April 687 while some 6,000–8,000 of his supporters were executed.
+According to Mohsen Zakeri, Mukhtar's attitude towards the mawali was one of the reasons behind his failure, as Kufa was not ready for such "revolutionary measures".
 Mukhtar's supporters survived the collapse of his revolution and evolved into a sect known as the Kaysanites.
 The Hashimiyya, a splinter group of the Kaysanites, was later taken over by the Abbasids and eventually overthrew the Umayyads in 750.